-- Responsible for all competitors in their assigned ring - Ensuring that each competitor abides by the official tournament rules - Conducting each aspect of the competition (Poomsae/Sparring/One-Steps/Weapons, etc.) in the proper order of competition - Awarding or announcing the proper winners for each division in their ring and direct the competitors to the medal stand - Completing the required paperwork for each completed division and returning that signed paperwork to the proper Tournament Official - Double checking the accuracy of the scoring and results - Ensuring the safety of all participants to the best of their ability
+- Responsible for all competitors in their assigned ring - Ensuring that each competitor abides by the official tournament rules - Conducting each aspect of the competition (Poomsae/Sparring/One-Steps/Weapons, etc.) in the proper order of competition - Awarding or announcing the proper winners for each division in their ring and direct the competitors to the medal stand (Competitors may be sent to podium for winner announcements instead of in ring) - Level 3 Center or Ring Manager will be 'recorder' for the ring. - Completing the required paperwork for each completed division and returning that signed paperwork to the proper Tournament Official - Double checking the accuracy of the scoring and results - Ensuring the safety of all participants to the best of their ability